BA (Hons) Graphic Design

 - Critical Study in Art & Design

-- Developing a Personal Style
+- Personal Style in Graphic Design

 - Management of the Design & Production Process

-- Interactive Media Design & Prototyping
+- Interactive Media Design and Prototyping

 - Ideas in Context